KarlJack47/HybridCAFieldCancerization/src/README.md

 # Files
 1. cell.h: header file that includes the Cell structure definition and related functions.
-2. mutation_nn.h: header file that includes the MutationNN structure definition and related functions.
+2. gene_expression_nn.h: header file that includes the GeneExpressionNN structure definition and related functions.
 3. carcinogen_pde.h: header file that includes the CarcinogenPDE structure definition and related functions.
 4. ca.h: header file that includes the CA structure definition and